ballerina-platform/ballerina-distribution/examples/open-records/open_records.md

 When the record is open due to using the  `{` and `}` delimiters, the expected type for any additional field is `anydata`.
 Such records belong to `map<anydata>`.

+When the record is open due to the use of a rest descriptor, the expected type for any additional field is the type specified in the rest descriptor.

 Quoted keys can be used to specify fields that are not explicitly specified in an open record type.

 ::: code open_records.bal :::